Eryana94/MLinMS_project/README.md

 binary_classifier_v2.py: Binary classifier.
 Currently works for carbonyl oxygen classification. please run in 'Mass-Bank-data-master' directory after 'stripsearch_v2.py' as './binary_classifier_v2.py'.
 Prints error and final values of w to files.

+####### Updated binary classifier regime in binary_classifier_v2.py

+Now with separate functions for training and testing the model and computing tanimotocoefficient

+Lenght of examined fingerprint region can be changed by modifying value of 'fl' in main().
+For example, if fl = 50, the code trains binary classifiers to determine the first 50 bits of the fingerprint.

+THE CODE IS NOT PARALLEZED SO DO NOT RUN FOR THE WHOLE FINGERPRINT (1024 BITS)

 ####### For fingerprinting (RDK default fingerprint)